Searching ...

 As one of America’s earliest colonies, Pennsylvania has a treasure trove of historic attractions important at the national level.
 It started as a Quaker colony, and their influence is still present with Society of Friends schools and old monuments.
 Then you have battle sites like Valley Forge, the nation’s first capital and Independence Hall, the Declaration of Independence, and many more battlefields and buildings important to our history.

 The arts thrive in Pennsylvania, both in Philadelphia and Pittsburgh, where you can visit the Andy Warhol Museum or Carnegie Museums of Art and History.
-Between them, stop at wine country in Brandywine Valley or catch the Shakespeare Festival in Lehigh Valley.
-And Philly visitors can’t miss their chance to run the Rocky steps at the Philadelphia Museum of Art.
+Between these cities lies PA wine country in Brandywine Valley and popular events like the Shakespeare Festival in Lehigh Valley.
+And Philly visitors must take advantage of their chance to run like Rocky up the Philadelphia Museum of Art steps.

 Virginia’s cultural attractions are equally rooted in American history.
 Visit Colonial Williamsburg and its living history monument for a true step back in time.
-The estates of our earliest American Presidents George Washington, Thomas Jefferson, and James Madison are in this state.
-Many Civil War battlefields mark the landscape, and the hallowed grounds of Arlington National Cemetery are in northern VA.
+The estates of our earliest American Presidents, George Washington, Thomas Jefferson, and James Madison, are in this state.
+Many Civil War battlefields mark the landscape, and the hallowed grounds of Arlington National Cemetery are in northern Virginia.
+Plus Virginia is next to Washington DC.

 The rolling Shenandoah Valley and Appalachian Mountains also have folk culture traditions, blending Scottish and Irish with other native cultures.
 You’ll hear it in the twangy bluegrass fiddles and see it in the folk art style displayed in quilts and sculptures.